MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-to-data.md

 ![Change data type to Whole Number](media/desktop-connect-to-data/designer_gsg_changedatatype.png)

-In **Query Settings**, the **Applied Steps** will reflect any changes that were made.
-As you make additional changes to the data, Power Query Editor will record those changes in the **Applied Steps** section, which you can adjust, revisit, rearrange, or delete as necessary.
+In **Query Settings**, the **APPLIED STEPS** will reflect any changes that were made.
+As you make additional changes to the data, Power Query Editor will record those changes in the **APPLIED STEPS** section, which you can adjust, revisit, rearrange, or delete as necessary.

 ![Applied steps](media/desktop-connect-to-data/designer_gsg_appliedsteps_changedtype.png)